nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### List all contacts : `list`

-Shows a list of all tasks in the list.
+Shows the full list of all clients in the address book.

 Format: `list`